Strange Invaders

 Strange Invaders is a 1983 American science fiction film directed and co-written by Michael Laughlin, and stars Paul Le Mat, Nancy Allen and Diana Scarwid.

 Produced as a tribute to the sci-fi films of the 1950s, notably The Invasion of the Body Snatchers, it was intended to be the second installment of the aborted Strange Trilogy with Strange Behavior (1981), another 1950s spoof by Laughlin, but the idea was abandoned after Invaders failed to attract a large audience.
-Scarwid's performance earned her a Razzie Award nomination for Worst Supporting Actress.
+Scarwid's performance earned her a nomination for Golden Raspberry Award for Worst Supporting Actress at the 4th Golden Raspberry Awards.

 Plot

-In 1958, the town of (fictionalized) Centreville, Illinois is invaded by a race of aliens.
-The invaders fire lasers from their eyes and hands and reduce humans to "crystallized" glowing blue orbs.
-They took over the form of the humans who were either captured or killed.
+In 1958, the town of Centreville, Illinois is quietly invaded by extraterrestrial aliens.
+The aliens fire mysterious beams of energy from their hands and eyes, which turn the town's inhabitants into crystalized pulsing blue orbs.
+Using artificial skin and hair, the invaders then assume the identities of their victims and cover up the invasion.

 Twenty-five years later, Columbia University lecturer Charles Bigelow learns that his ex-wife, Margaret, has disappeared while attending her mother's funeral in Centerville, and travels there to find her.
-The disguised aliens all appear human and the town of Centerville appears to have not progressed beyond 1958.
-The aliens try to capture Bigelow as he escapes, but only capture his dog, Louie.
+He finds the town kept perfectly as it was in 1958 by the aliens, which arouses suspicion and eventually triggers the aliens to try and capture Charles when they fail to convince him otherwise.
+Charles escapes, but the aliens manage to snatch his dog, Louie.

-Seeing a photo of an alien in a tabloid magazine, Bigelow soon finds Margaret, who is now revealed to be one of the aliens.
-She warns Bigelow to escape with Elizabeth, their human/alien hybrid daughter, to protect her from the aliens, who want to take her to their home-world.
-Bigelow and Elizabeth escape from the departing alien ship and the townsfolk's blue orbs are transformed back to their original human forms.
+Charles sees a photo of an alien in a tabloid magazine and, with the help of journalist Betty Walker, finds Margaret, who is now revealed to be one of the aliens.
+She asks Charles to escape with Elizabeth, their human/alien hybrid daughter, as the aliens are preparing to return to their home world and she does not want to subject Elizabeth to a life not of her own choosing.
+Charles and Elizabeth escape from the departing alien ship as the aliens shed their human skins and depart.
+The orbs containing the town's real inhabitants are then restored to their original selves.
+Charles, Elizabeth, and Betty happily start walking out of town, reunited with Louie.